Valuable details of report requirements and helpful hints on preparing a successful written report.

 - An executive summary (maximum of two pages) highlighting the proposed solution

-- Photographs, line drawings and graphs are permitted for illustrative purposes (included in the page limit)
+- Photographs, line drawings and graphs for illustrative purposes (included in the page limit)

-- Audits (see #2 below) are not included in the page limit.
+- Audits (see #3 below) – These are not included in the page limit.

 The report should be non-proprietary and omit product trade names.
 Keep in mind, the paper will be photocopied in black and white for the judges during the contest.